 In general, the time frame for an absence is expected to be no more than two consecutive days (including a Friday-Monday sequence).
 Emergent absences expected to last no more than two days require the student notify the Director of Preclinical Education or the Director of Clinical Education.
-Planned absences of more than two days require that the student obtain the permission of the Director of Preclinical Education or the Director of Clinical Education.
+Planned absences of more than two days require that the student obtain the permission of the Director of Preclinical Education.
 When a student is uncertain about whether an absence will be considered potentially excusable, the student should consult their Academic Advisor.